djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 }
 {% endhighlight %}

-In this step we put every step into one function.
+In this code we put every step into one function.
 Thanks to this abstraction, you can put a tab key in a desirable place by simply calling `insertTab()` any time you want.
 This function will faithfully perform following jobs in order:

 1. Get the current keyboard position.
 2. Split the text from the current position into 2 front and back texts.